mttwchtr/Backend-Development-Notes/README.md

 ### Javascript > Node > Concepts

+**event-driven programming**
+> The core philosophy behind Node is that of event-driven programming.What that means for you, the programmer, is that you have to understand what events are available to you and how to respond to them.
+Many people are introduced to event-driven programming by implementing a user interface: the user clicks on something, and you handle the “click event.” - s3

 **the app is the web server**
 > If you’ve ever built a static HTML website before, or are coming from a PHP or ASP background, you’re probably used to the idea of the web server (Apache or IIS, for example) serving your static files so that a browser can view them over the network.
 Node offers a different paradigm than that of a traditional web server: the app that you write is the web server.
 Node simply provides the framework for you to build a web server.- s3